Finnoy Travel - Travel Stories and Reviews

 Helsinki Airport Train

-There are two HSL trains, Train I and Train P passing through the Helsinki Aiport station.
-Both trains are traversing the Ring Rail Line bringing passengers to the Helsinki City Center in under 30 minutes either way.
-If you need to transfer to long-distance trains, you may do so either at Pasila Train Station, the last train station before arriving at Helsinki Main Railway Station or Tikkurila Railways Station in Vantaa.
+Two HSL trains, Train I and Train P, pass through the Helsinki Airport station.
+Both trains traverse the Ring Rail Line, bringing passengers to the Helsinki City Center in under 30 minutes.
+Suppose you need to transfer to long-distance trains.
+In that case, you may do so either at Pasila Train Station, the last train station, before arriving at Helsinki Main Railway Station or Tikkurila Railways Station in Vantaa.
 Tikkurila Train Station is just 5 km away from Helsinki Airport.

 Tickets